Chibah-Fawzi/Text-Manipulation-Fawzi-Chibah/README.md

- -- CRUD APP that allows to do operations on texts (French, English, Arabic?)--
+ -- CRUD APP that allows to do operations on texts (French, English, Arabic)--

 Endpoints:<br/>
 ● POST /text/<br/>